Food waste in New Zealand: Supermarket food waste

-In New Zealand it is permitted to send food waste to pig farmers though the Biosecurity (Meat and Food Waste for Pigs) Regulations 2005, passed under the Biosecurity Act 1993, prohibits feeding pigs with uncooked meat or food that has been in contact with uncooked meat.
-In Auckland Ecostock Supplies collects & recycles food waste from manufacturers, retailers, importers and transport companies to make high-quality stock feed.
+In New Zealand it is permitted to send food waste to pig farmers; however the Biosecurity (Meat and Food Waste for Pigs) Regulations 2005, passed under the Biosecurity Act 1993, prohibits feeding pigs with uncooked meat or food that has been in contact with uncooked meat.
+In Auckland Ecostock Supplies collects and recycles food waste from manufacturers, retailers, importers and transport companies to make high-quality stock feed.